 We’ve learned that the “basics'' are anything but basic.
 Building strong foundations with best practices in place will strengthen any mentoring initiative and help to ensure long-term sustainability for a program.

 Both Dan and Zoe are members of MENTOR New York’s Network and engaged in the 2022 Change-Makers Fellowship to enhance quality within their organizations and deepen their role as leaders in the New York Mentoring Movement.
 YOU can become a Network member today by filling out our interest form or signing up for any of MENTOR New York’s free training or events.

 About the Interviewees

-As a first-generation high school and college graduate, Dan strives to lift other first gens and low income students navigate college and career.
+As a first-generation high school and college graduate, Dan strives to lift other first-generation and low-income students navigate college and career.
 Through his role at Minds Matter NYC, he spearheads the organization's curriculum development and volunteer management of the college advising and college success programs.

 Zoë Auerbach is the CHIME and Young Leaders Program Manager at Empire State Youth Orchestra.
 She has enjoyed a varied and full career as a violinist/violist, teacher, and arts administrator.
 She completed undergraduate work in violin and viola performance, string pedagogy and philosophy, and earned her MA in philosophy at the CUNY Graduate Center, where her work focused on exploring the philosophical and ethical considerations at the nexus of epistemology, sociology, and policy, as pertains to paradigms of education.
 Zoë has performed throughout the US, South America, and Canada with many groups, including The Orchestra of Northern New York, Orquesta Sinfónica de Santo Domingo, and The West Side Chamber Orchestra of NYC, and, most recently, for many shows at The Center for Performing Arts in Rhinebeck.